cheezburger/cheezcap/README.txt

    Description = a human readable description for the option.
    OptionID = a machine readable option identifier, cannot have spaces and must be unique Default = a string as the default value for the option; if not specified, the default is ""

+## 5. Multi Option
+Allows you to create a multi-select input with custom values by passing the constructor an array of options.
+Saves the result as a serialized string.

+   new MultiOption(Name, Description, OptionID, OptionsArray, DefaultIndex)

+   Name = a human readable name for the option.
+   Description = a human readable description for the option.
+   OptionID = a machine readable option identifier, cannot have spaces and must be unique OptionsArray = an array containing the values for the dropdown menu DefaultIndex = an integer identifying the item in the array that is the default value; if not specified,
+                  the default is 0.

 ##